xotjrOh/babel-plugin-comment-log/README.md

 export default MyComponent;
 ```
+### Production Mode
-In production mode, the plugin does nothing, and no extra code is added to your bundle.
+In production mode, the plugin does nothing, and no extra code is added to your bundle, ensuring optimal performance.

 ## ⚠️ Important Notes
 1. **Not compatible with class components**: This plugin is designed to work only with functional components and cannot be used in class components.